 -Magnet.

-- Yes, so interesting, but where did he come from?
+- Yes, so interesting, where did he come from?

--Listen, Ivan Tsarevich, Misha will tell you about it.
+-Listen, Ivan Tsarevich, Misha will tell you about this.

 In the old days there was a shepherd; his name was Magnis.
-Magnis lost a sheep.
-He went to the mountains to look.
-I came to one place where there are only bare stones.
-He walked on these stones and feels that his boots are sticking to these stones.
-He touched it with his hand - the stones are dry and do not stick to his hands.
+Magnis lost his sheep.
+He went to the mountains to search.
+I came to one place where there were only bare stones.
+He walked on these stones and felt that his boots were sticking to these stones.
+He touched it with his hand - the stones were dry and did not stick to his hands.

-I went again - again the boots stick.
-He sat down, took off his shoes, took his boot in his hands and began to touch the stones with it.
+I went again - again my boots stuck.
+He sat down, took off his shoes, took the boot in his hands and began to touch the stones with it.

 Magnis had a stick with an iron tip.
-He touched a stone with a tree - it does not stick; touched with iron - it stuck so that it was necessary to tear it off.
+He touched a stone with wood - it doesn’t stick; I touched it with iron and it stuck so much that I had to tear it off.

-Magnis examined the stone - he sees that it looks like iron, and brought pieces of stone home.
-Since then, this stone has been recognized and called it a magnet.
+Magnis examined the stone, saw that it looked like iron, and brought pieces of the stone home.
+Since then they recognized this stone and called it a magnet.

-- Thank you for an interesting story.
-This is the first time I hear about such a stone.
-There are no such stones in my realm-state.
+-Thank you for the interesting legend.
+This is the first time I have heard about such a stone.
+There are no such stones in my kingdom-state.
 I really want your magnet to help me.

 -Well, guys, let's move on to Koshchei's tasks.
-To complete his tasks, we need to go to the laboratory.
-Who works in the lab?
+To complete his tasks we need to go to the laboratory.
+Who works in the laboratory?
 (Scientists, laboratory assistants, researchers)

-How should one work in a laboratory?
-(Be careful, don't rush, listen carefully, don't push and be quiet.)
+- How should you work in the laboratory? (be careful, take your time, listen carefully, don’t push and keep quiet.)

 - We invite you, Ivan Tsarevich, to the laboratory.
-Guys, we need to put on bathrobes.
-(Children put on bathrobes).
+Guys, we need to put on dressing gowns.
+(Children put on dressing gowns).

-- And now look again at the task of Koshchei.
+- Now look again at Koshchei’s task.
 What do we need to do?

-- Oh, what you guys, well done!
-Look your magic stone really helped me.
+-Oh, you guys are great!
+Look, your magic stone really helped me.

 -Completed 1 task, and one part of the sword appeared.

-2 task.
-Koschey hid iron objects in the groats.
-We must find them without hands.
+Task 2.
+Koschey hid iron objects in the rump.
+We need to find them without our hands.

 -Magnet.